 In alignment with the Salve Regina mission and vision and our department philosophy, we welcome students from diverse personal and professional backgrounds.
 Our courses provide a strong base for understanding and respecting the various views and cultures within professional environments and the client populations we serve.
-As a demonstration of our mission and vision, our graduates are prepared to work in a variety of settings including (but not limited to): clinical mental health, clinical rehabilitation counseling, community rehabilitation programs, correctional facilities, education, health care, leadership roles and/or projects, military, substance abuse programs, and other allied professional opportunities.
+As a demonstration of our mission and vision, our graduates are prepared to work in a variety of settings including (but not limited to): clinical mental health counseling centers, clinical rehabilitation counseling and community rehabilitation programs, correctional facilities, education and healthcare institutions, leadership projects, military sites, substance use disorders programs, and other allied professional programs.

-Classes are offered at our Newport campus, Warwick campus, and online.
+Classes are offered at our Newport campus and online.